-Do you have a brick and mortar location, do you only serve customers at their location (e.g. their home), or both?
-Filling out an address on Google My Business has gotten vastly more complicated over time.
-More often than not, we see businesses with fake addresses spamming Google Map results for service area businesses.
+Do you have a brick-and-mortar location, do you only serve customers at their location (e.g. their home), or both?
+Filling out an address on GBP has gotten vastly more complicated over time.
+More often than not, we see businesses with fake addresses spamming Google Maps results for service area businesses.

 It’s your job as a business to be honest about your address.
-Just because you rank better by including an address on Google My Business, doesn’t mean that you’re truly helping your customers.
+Just because you rank better by including an address on your business profile, doesn’t mean that you’re truly helping your customers.

 Be honest!
-Providing an address in GMB when you don’t have one is going to hurt your reputation with your customers more than it’s going to help your rankings.
+Providing an address in GBP when you don’t have one could hurt your reputation with your customers more than it’s going to help your rankings.
 By simply answering this question truthfully, you’ll know exactly how and when to share this information with your customers.

 4. When can I contact you?

-Filling out accurate hours of operation in GMB is the easy part, but keeping these hours up-to-date can prove to be more difficult.
+Filling out accurate hours of operation on your business profile is the easy part, but keeping these hours up-to-date can prove to be more difficult.
 If you’re having trouble remembering to update your hours, try setting a monthly reminder.
 Keep that listing accurate!